cgoulart35/GBot-Docs/README.md

          * `Turn on/off all functionality for a GBot feature in this server. (admin only)`
       *  Syntax:
          * `.[toggle|t] <feature_type>`
-         * `feature_type options are: gcoin, gtrade, hype, music, storms, legacy prefix commands`
+         * `feature_type options are: gcoin, gtrade, hype, music, storms, 'who dis', 'legacy prefix commands'`
       *  Example:
          * `.t hype`
       </details>